04esteban04/easy_note/README.md

 # To Do

-- Create functionality to filter data
+- Create functionality to view notes using pages
 - Create and connect database to store data
 - Add content to main page
+- Change login icon in main page while in session
 - Dark / light mode (theme)